Coexistence of competing first passage percolation on hyperbolic graphs: Survival of (Proof of Theorem )

 \section{Survival of $\Fo$ (Proof of Theorem \ref{thm:survival_FPP_1})}

 Recall the definition of a good $\T$-path from \eqref{eq:def-gd-path}.
 In this section we show that if we have a good $\T$-path $\gpath$ containing $o$ on $\T$ (by Proposition \ref{prop:existence_gpath} this event occurs with probability bounded away from $0$), then $\Fo$ survives indefinitely with positive probability.
-Recall the notation introduced in \eqref{eq:V(gpath)}, namely

-To achieve our goal, we make the following assumptions and, by \emph{contradiction}, we show that the presence of a good path makes it impossible for $\Fl$ to surround $\Fo$.
+Recall the notation introduced in \eqref{eq:V(gpath)}, namely $ V(\gpath) = \left \{v\in V(G) \ : \ v\in \left ( \gpath \cup V\left ( E(\gpath )\right ) \right ) \right \}. $ To achieve our goal, we make the following assumptions and, by \emph{contradiction}, we show that the presence of a good path makes it impossible for $\Fl$ to surround $\Fo$.

 \paragraph{Assumptions.} Recall the definition of the constant $\beta$ from \eqref{eq:def-BETA}.
 We assume the following conditions: \begin{itemize} \item[(A.1)] There is an infinite good $\T$-path $\gpath $ on $\T$ containing the origin $o$.
 Note that since $\gpath $ is good we have (cf.\ Section \ref{sect:scale_1})